Should You Refinance Your Mortgage?

 Rates are Low

-It’s often the case that homeowners who want to refinance their house do so when they notice mortgage rates falling below their current loan rate.
+Homeowners who want to refinance their house often do so when they notice mortgage rates falling below their current loan rate.

-You should be looking for a time when mortgage rates are low due to some economic factors.
+It would be best if you were looking for a time when mortgage rates are low due to some economic factors.

-The Fed will normally cut rates when they feel that the buying power of Americans is falling and fewer people are able to buy or planning to buy.
+The Fed will typically cut rates when they feel that the buying power of Americans is falling and fewer people can buy or are planning to buy.

 Your Credit Score Has Improved a Lot

-Your mortgage refinance interest rate is mostly based on your credit score, as well as how much equity you have in your home.
+Your mortgage refinance interest rate is mainly based on your credit score and how much equity you have in your home.

-If now you have an outstanding credit score (around 800) and good payment history on your loan, you will qualify for a better interest rate when you refinance.
+If you now have an outstanding credit score (around 800) and a good payment history on your loan, you will qualify for a better interest rate when you refinance.

 If you want to know when to refinance, be aware of two things: your potential savings when you refinance and how refinancing could potentially hurt your credit score.